 Build a ChatGPT Clone with LangChain and OpenAI in 5 Steps

 Have you ever wanted to create your own conversational AI assistant, complete with memory, streaming responses, and a polished chat interface?
 In this tutorial, you will build a ChatGPT clone from scratch using LangChain for orchestration, OpenAI for the language model, and Streamlit for the user interface.
 By the end, you will have a fully functional chatbot that maintains conversation context and streams responses in real time.
-This project is perfect for understanding the core components behind modern conversational agents and serves as a foundation for more advanced systems.
+This project is perfect for understanding the core components behind modern conversational agents and serves as a foundation for more advanced systems like self-improving AI agents.

 Prerequisites